 – Communicate the importance of medical emergency folders for faculty to grab and go.

-We talked in depth about this in last month’s article.
+We talked in depth about this in our article on preparing expat faculty for late night medical emergencies.
 Once staff are empowered to deal with medical emergencies, other aspects of using their medical insurance will come easier.

 We like to recommend handing out these folders as soon as staff return.
 If not everyone has been given folders an orientation should be held ASAP where they can be distributed.